ABOUT THE EXPERTSBEHIND CENTURION

 Carl has an extensive professional network across African Jurisdictions and is fluent in English and French.

 He holds a Master’s Degree in Applied Taxation, a Master’s Degree in International Disputes and a Master’s Degree in Business Law from the University of Douala, and a Bachelor in Law and a Postgraduate Diploma in Business Law from the University of Yaounde II.

-Onyeka Ojogbo is an Associate Attorney at Centurion’s Equatorial Guinea and South Africa offices with significant experience in banking, energy, infrastructure and projects financing.
+Oneyka Ojogbo is an Associate Attorney at Centurion’s Equatorial Guinea and South Africa offices with significant experience in banking, energy, infrastructure and projects financing.

 She has advised clients on capital market and cross-border M&A transactions across Africa and Europe.
-Onyeka has valuable experience working extensively in research, negotiation, advisory and document preparation and review capacities on projects, corporate, finance and investment transactions of varying complexities and across multiple sectors of the economy.
+Oneyka has valuable experience working extensively in research, negotiation, advisory and document preparation and review capacities on projects, corporate, finance and investment transactions of varying complexities and across multiple sectors of the economy.